Understanding DiDi Global's Unusual Options Activity | Benzinga

 Understanding DiDi Global's Unusual Options Activity

-On Tuesday, shares of DiDi Global (NYSE:DIDI) saw unusual options activity.
-After the option alert, the stock price moved down to $10.03.
+DiDi Global (NYSE:DIDI) shares experienced unusual options activity on Friday.
+The stock price moved up to $9.46 following the option alert.

 - Option Type: SWEEP